-We talked to Jeremy Hollow of Listen + Learn Research, a social insight agency, and he had the following to say:-
+Jeremy Hollow of Listen + Learn Research, a social insight agency that provides consumer insight.

 Tell us about you, your career, how you founded Listen + Learn Research.

 Jeremy Hollow: I’m the founder and MD of the social insight agency, Listen + Learn Research.
 What started as an idea born from a run in the woods has become an award-winning agency.
 Success has come from helping brands really understand the people who matter to them and applying this knowledge to help create growth.

 The idea behind the business is very simple.
 Consumer insight is vital, but traditional market research is limited – because people don’t talk to researchers the way they talk to each other.
 So, if we want to properly understand what our audiences are thinking, feeling, and doing, we need to listen to them in another way.

 How does Listen + Learn Research innovate?